YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 PATTABSYNTAX, Error in xxxx at line yyyy

-Compile Time/Run Time Error: This indicates that YottaDB/GT.M found an error on line yyyy of the file xxxx that defines the patterns to be used by the pattern match operator.
+Compile Time/Run Time Error: This indicates that YottaDB found an error on line yyyy of the file xxxx that defines the patterns to be used by the pattern match operator.

 Action: Modify the pattern match file and reload it.
-For more information, refer to the "Internationalization" chapter in the Programmer's Guide.
+For more information, refer to the `"Internationalization" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.

 ---------------------
 PATUPPERLIM